 Option Description 1: Start Driver Starts the driver.
 If there is more than one driver, each driver is listed with a number.
 Enter the number of the driver to start the driver.
 2: Stop Driver Stops the driver.
 If there is more than one driver, each driver is listed with a number.
 Enter the number of the driver to stop the driver.
 3: Driver operations Lists the operations available for the driver.
 If there is more than one driver, each driver is listed with a number.
 Enter the number of the driver to see the operations available.
-For a list of operations, see Table 12-2 on page 65.
+For a list of operations, see Table 12-2 on page 50.
 4: Driver set operations Lists the operations available for the driver set.
-For a list of operations, see Table 12-3 on page 68.
+For a list of operations, see Table 12-3 on page 53.
 5: Log events operations Lists the operations available for logging events through Audit.
-For a description of these options, see Table 12-6 on page 71.
-6: Get DirXML version Lists the version of the Identity Manager installed.
+For a description of these options, see Table 12-6 on page 56.
+6: Get DirXML version Lists the version of Identity Manager installed.
 7: Job operations Manages jobs created for Identity Manager.
+8: JVM Statistics Lists the performance statistics such as, memory, thread, runtime, classloader, garbage collection and OS information for an instrumented Java Virtual Machine (JVM).
 99: Quit Exits the DirXML Command Line utility.